 Questions on divorce and domestic violence?
 Contact the Law Office of Bryan Fagan, PLLC

 Thank you for your time in reading our series of blog posts that dealt with domestic violence and divorce.
 No divorce is easy, especially one that involves family violence.
-These type of cases require special attention and knowledge of how the law can help and protect you and your family.
-The attorneys with the Law Office of Bryan Fagan, PLLC have the experience you need to proceed with a case like this.
+These types of cases require special attention and knowledge of how the law can help and protect you and your family.
+The attorneys with the Law Office of Bryan Fagan, PLLC, have the experience you need to proceed with a case like this.

-To learn more about divorce in Texas please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+To learn more about divorce in Texas, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days a week.
-We can answer your questions and discuss the services that we can provide to you as a client of ours.
+We can answer your questions and discuss the services we can provide to you as a client of ours.